UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_01.md

     it directly in from the page address.
   - A `txt` file: We saw what a plain text file looked like in the last module and it is generally a simple manner of storing data.
-  - An `xlsx` file: This is a classic Excel spreadsheet.
+  - An `xlsx` file: This is a Microsoft Excel spreadsheet.
 This is different than a regular `csv` file as an Excel file can contain many different sheets and can be formatted uniquely and specifically for an individual’s needs.